GNR Class C1 (large boiler): Accidents and incidents

-The last trip
+British Railways ownership

-Seventeen C1s made it to serve British Railways, albeit for a short time.
+Seventeen C1s entered British Railways service, albeit for a short time.
 According to The Railway Magazine, the last engine in service was BR 62822, ex GNR 294.
-On 26 November 1950 she hauled a train one way from Kings Cross to Doncaster to mark the end of the C1s.
+On 26 November 1950 it hauled a train one way from Kings Cross to Doncaster to mark the end of the C1s.
 Among the many on board was the son of H.A.
-Ivatt, Mr. H.G.
-Ivatt who received one of the builder's plates.
-On display at Doncaster was pioneer sister ex GNR 251, already preserved, and a number of modern engines.
-The return trip to London was hauled by A1 Pacific 60123 named, suitably enough, H.A.
+Ivatt, H.G.
+Ivatt, who received one of the builder's plates.
+On display at Doncaster was pioneer member No. 251, already preserved, and a number of modern engines.
+The return trip to London was hauled by A1 Pacific 60123 H.A.
 Ivatt.

-The first becomes the last, No. 251
+Preservation

-Pioneer 251, LNER 2800, had been saved for the UK National Collection even before the last one was withdrawn from revenue service in 1950.
-Restored to GNR livery, she is the only C1 to survive.
-She joined preserved sister GNR 990 "Henry Oakley" on two weekends of trips entitled Plant Centenarian in 1953, celebrating the 100th anniversary of the Doncaster Works.
+Pioneer 251, LNER 3251 (by 1923) and LNER 2800 (by 1946), had been saved for the UK National Collection even before the last one was withdrawn from revenue service in 1950.
+Restored to GNR livery it is the only C1 preserved.
+It joined preserved Atlantic GNR 990 Henry Oakley on two weekends of trips entitled Plant Centenarian in 1953, celebrating the 100th anniversary of the Doncaster Works.
 On 20 September the two engines, 990 leading, hauled the train from Kings Cross to Doncaster carrying nearly 500.
 LNER Class A4 2509 Silver Link (BR 60014) brought the train back to London.
-A similar trip a week later operated from Kings Cross to Leeds with a stop at Doncaster, with the GNR veterans again hauling one leg of the trip.
-No. 251 steamed poorly on these trips, because the superheater had been removed although the boiler flues had not been replaced with small tubes to compensate.
+A similar trip a week later operated from Kings Cross to Leeds with a stop at Doncaster, with the GNR locos again hauling one part of the trip.
+No. 251 steamed poorly on these trips since its superheater had been removed and the boiler flues had not been replaced with small tubes to compensate.
 Further trips followed, the last being on 12 September 1954, but it was not until March 1957 that the locomotive was placed in York museum.

-Since her preservation, the locomotive has spent time on display at the National Railway Museum, the Locomotion museum in Shildon, Bressingham Steam and Gardens and Barrow Hill Engine Shed.
-As of 2021, the locomotive is currently on a three-year loan to the new Danum Gallery, Library and Museum in Doncaster.
+Since its preservation, the locomotive has spent time on display at the National Railway Museum, the Locomotion Museum in Shildon, Bressingham Steam and Gardens and Barrow Hill Roundhouse.
+As of 2021, No. 251 was on a three-year loan to the new Danum Gallery, Library and Museum in Doncaster.

+Surviving boilers

-Two C1 boilers, one of which belonged to No. 3287, were discovered at a factory at Essex in 1986 by Steve Dymond and Nick Pigott, the revelation that the boiler once belonged to No. 3287 unknown until 2005 by a pressure washer.
+Two C1 boilers, one of which belonged to No. 3287, were discovered at a factory at Essex in 1986 by Steve Dymond and Nick Pigott, the revelation that the boiler once belonged to No. 3287 was unknown until 2005 when it was cleaned via a pressure washer.
 The boiler that once belonged to No. 3287 was in good condition and was purchased by the Bluebell Railway for their H2 project while the other boiler was scrapped due to it being in bad condition.